Hongkong Land (OTCMKTS:HNGKY) Sets New 12-Month High – Time to Buy?

-Hongkong Land Holdings Limited (OTCMKTS:HNGKY – Get Free Report)’s share price reached a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as $19.56 and last traded at $19.56, with a volume of 937 shares traded.
-The stock had previously closed at $18.90.
+Hongkong Land Holdings Limited (OTCMKTS:HNGKY – Get Free Report) shares reached a new 52-week high on Tuesday .
+The company traded as high as $21.71 and last traded at $21.50, with a volume of 1489 shares.
+The stock had previously closed at $20.57.

 Hongkong Land Stock Performance